Image: AI generated

 Step 6: Create requirements.md

-Editor guide (WSL users):
+Editor Guide (WSL users):

 - Edit directly in terminal:

-nano requirements.md(Save: Ctrl+O → Enter, Exit: Ctrl+X)- Edit with VS Code:
+nano requirements.md(save: Ctrl+O → Enter, exit: Ctrl+X)- Edit with VS Code:

-code requirements.md(If VS Code is installed, it auto-connects from WSL)
+code requirements.md(if VS Code is installed, it auto-connects from WSL)

 # requirements.md

-## Todo Management
+## To-Do Management

 ## Search

-- Search in titles and content
+- Search in title and content

 - Real-time filtering

-## Tech
+## Technical

 - Database is SQLite file DB

-- Backend serves the frontend together
+- Backend serves frontend together

 Class 1 Summary